AmirahAdnan/Artificial-Intelligence-Project/README.md

 :black_nib: Face Detection and Data Gathering : Here we will focus on loading our face attandance detection dataset from disk.

-:black_nib: Train the Recognizer : Training a model (using Keras/TensorFlow) on this dataset, and then serializing the face attandance detector to disk.
+:black_nib: Train the Recognizer : Training of the dataset, and then serializing the face attandance detector to disk.

 :black_nib: Face Recognition : Once the face attandance detector is trained, we can then move on to loading the attandance detector, performing face detection, and then classifying each face with their own specific id number.